-After a few kilometers we arrived in Kirkenäs which is only a few kilometers away from the Russian border.
-Sime street signs are in Russian snd Norwegian.
-The city developped economically during the last century when a mining company started to operate here.
+After a few kilometers, we arrived in Kirkenäs which is only a few kilometers away from the Russian border.
+Sime street signs are in Russian and Norwegian.
+The city developed economically during the last century when a mining company started to operate here.

 In Kirkenes we had Greek Salad for 145 Krona in the Centrum Kafe.
 Next to the cafe was the tourist office.
-We asked the what we could do here and he answered that there are a few Russian statues and a museum about the Second Worldwar and the Sami culture but otherwise there is nothing much to see in town.
+We asked them what we could do here and he answered that there are a few Russian statues and a museum about the Second World war and the Sami culture but otherwise there is nothing much to see in town.

-This was probably the most funniest tourist office I have ever visited.
-On the other hand it’s a great customer service if you have a tourist office even so there are hardly any tourist attractions.
+This was probably the funniest tourist office I have ever visited.
+On the other hand, it’s great customer service if you have a tourist office even so there are hardly any tourist attractions.
 We decided to have a cup of tea and continued our trip with the car on the E6 to Bugøynes – a one hour drive northwest of Kirkenes.